NashTech Blog

 Applying CSS Properties

-CSS properties can be applied to SVG elements to control various aspects of their appearance.
-Here are some common CSS properties you can use to style SVGs:
+CSS houses may be carried out to SVG elements to control numerous factors in their look.
+Here are a few commonplace CSS residences you may use to style SVGs:

 • fill and stroke: Control the interior fill color and border stroke color of SVG shapes.